Wondering how to dress if you’re short and stout? This post is for you, my friend!

 Short men come in all shapes and sizes.
-When it comes to dressing well, we're all familiar with some common frustrations (like pants being too long).
+When it comes to dressing well, all mend of modest height are familiar with some common frustrations (like pants being too long).

 But other problems are body type specific, and it’s important to understand how your individual build affects your style choices.

-This post is for my short, stout and hefty brethren.
+This post is for my short, stout and hefty (or, if you want to be blunt, short and fat) brethren.

 What exactly does stout mean, you ask?
 Hefty, portly, rotund, stocky, heavyset…you get the point.